Ale-Deto04/SDN-Based_Honeypot/README.md

 ### Trust Model

-Not all the subnets in the company have the same privileges:
+The entire project is based on the concept that not all the subnets in the company have the same privileges:
-- Trusted subnet: `10.0.1.0/24` --> `Client 1`
+- **Trusted subnet**: `10.0.1.0/24` --> `Client 1`
-- Untrusted subnet: `10.0.2.0/24` --> `Client 2`
+- **Untrusted subnet**: `10.0.2.0/24` --> `Client 2`

 The server exposes an HTTP service that includes an admin-only area containing private information.
 Hosts belonging to trusted networks are allowed to access such resources, whereas traffic originating from untrusted networks is closely monitored.

 ### SDN Control Logic

-All packets flow through the SDN switch which operates under the control of the Ryu controller, acting as the logical brain of the network.
+All packets flow through the SDN switch which operates under the control of the `Ryu` controller, acting as the **logical brain** of the network.
 The controller
-1. Handles incoming packets according to SDN principles
+1. Handles **incoming packets** (`PACKET-IN`) according to SDN principles
-2. Implements routing functions for inter-network communication
+2. Implements **routing functions** for inter-network communication
-3. Installs flow rules on the switch using `FLOW_MOD` messages for subsequent packets.
+3. Installs **flow rules** on the switch using `FLOW_MOD` messages for subsequent packets.

-The controller follows a self-learning approach: it is initially aware only of the involved subnets (defined in `NETCONFIG.py` file) while output ports and IP-to-MAC associations are dynamically learned during operation.
+The controller follows a **self-learning** approach: it is initially aware only of the involved subnets (defined in `NETCONFIG.py` file) while output ports and IP-to-MAC associations are dynamically learned during operation.

 ### HoneyPot implementation

-The honeypot is deployed as a separate host within the network and runs a service that closely replicates the behavior of the legitimate server, while providing fake and non-sensitive information.
+The honeypot is deployed as a separate host within the network and runs a service that closely **replicates the behavior of the legitimate server**, while providing **fake and non-sensitive information**.
 Its purpose is to deceive malicious users by offering an environment that appears genuine, thereby allowing their activity to be observed without exposing real assets.

-Once the SDN controller has learned the network topology, it continuously monitors traffic originating from untrusted subnets.
+Once the SDN controller has learned the network topology, it continuously **monitors traffic** originating from untrusted subnets.
 When packets contain application-layer payloads, the controller performs **Deep Packet Inspection (DPI)** to detect attempts to access protected resources.
-Upon identifying a suspicious or unauthorized access attempt, the controller exploits SDN capabilities to transparently redirect the traffic toward the honeypot.
+Upon identifying a suspicious or unauthorized access attempt, the controller exploits SDN capabilities to redirect the traffic toward the honeypot.

-This redirection is achieved by installing flow rules on the switch that dynamically modifying packet's L3-headers, ensuring that the malicious client remains unaware of the redirection.
-From the attacker’s perspective, the communication continues normally, while in reality it is being handled by the honeypot.
-This approach allows the system to both protect the legitimate server and gather valuable information about malicious behavior.
+This redirection is achieved by installing flow rules on the switch that dynamically modifying packet's **L3-headers**, ensuring that the malicious client remains **unaware of the redirection**.
+From the attacker’s perspective the communication is established with the server, while in reality it is being handled by the honeypot.
+This approach allows the system to both protect the legitimate server and **gather valuable information** about malicious behavior.

 ---

 ## Repository Structure

+This repository is organized as follows:

 ```bash
 main